harishmuh/PneumoScan-Junior/model_development/README.md

 - Final model selection

 The notebook is preserved as an archival record of the original experiments that produced the deployed Xception model used by **PneumoScan Junior**.

+> **Note**
+>
+> The notebook contained in this directory represents the original training pipeline used to develop the final model.
+Because deep learning training involves stochastic processes (random initialization, GPU nondeterminism, library versions, and data augmentation), rerunning the notebook may produce slightly different numerical results while maintaining similar overall performance trends.